Providers

 Megan Cornish By Megan Cornish, LICSW

-Woman enjoys her free time
+Woman reclines in a pool chair and enjoys her free time under an umbrella.

-Updated on Sep 12, 2024
+Updated on Nov 03, 2024

 Trends have a big impact on how people talk about mental health — and that, in turn, influences how they actually think about their own well-being.
 As therapists, we understand how the way we think about mental health can shape our experience of it.
 That’s why it’s so important to stay in the loop with the latest trends and have a plan for how to help clients make sense of them.